India's Cradle Baby scheme hopes to end female infanticide

 In June, local media reported the arrest of a father of four girls in the district of Dharmapuri.
 He was suspected of killing his 22-day-old daughter by feeding her poisoned milk, then burying her corpse in a ditch.

-Officials say the Cradle Baby program has been a success, improving gender ratios where the project is active.
+Officials say the Cradle Baby programme has been a success, improving gender ratios where the project is active.

 Rights activists say the improved ratio is largely a result of greater awareness and advocacy work, and better family planning, rather than because of the project.